 Because of course, the holidays are definitely known for their pie and rich desserts.
 Yum!
 Display your selection in a nice way in your kitchen or dining area -- and, bonus: this vertical set-up clears some counter or table space, as well.

 If you don't have one already, and you're hosting this year, now is the time.
 Throw it in your virtual cart.
 Gotta make sure that bird or piece of beef tenderloin is cooked properly!

 12.)
 This best-selling cookbook

 We can vouch for this book personally.
-Whether you’re looking for a perfect dessert, main course or appetizer, jumpstart your creative juices by thumbing through the pages of this best-selling cookbook.
-The author, Jessica Merchant of the insanely popular food website How Sweet Eats, has all the greatest ideas on crowd-pleasing snacks, brunch recipes, cocktails and, of course, treats.
+Whether you're looking for a perfect dessert, main course or appetizer, jumpstart your creative juices by thumbing through the pages of this best-selling cookbook.
+Also, this is really cool: the author, Jessica Merchant of the insanely popular food website How Sweet It Is, just released a digital holiday guide.
+It's included with the purchase of one of these cookbooks, and it offers tips and tricks for hosting holiday parties, 16 more holiday-specific recipes, and all the greatest ideas on crowd-pleasing snacks, brunch recipes, cocktails, mocktails and, of course, treats.
 'Tis the season!